Anders-Telus/github-templates-demo/graphql/Capabilities.md

 - We are using the built in tool with apollo please see here for the reference

-- Please look at all __test__ folders for our unit testing implementation [Apollo testing](https://www.apollographql.com/docs/apollo-server/testing/mocking)
+[Apollo testing](https://www.apollographql.com/docs/apollo-server/testing/mocking)

 ## Integration Tests

 - Please see the reference here
-- Please see any integration.test.js files for any implemenation.

 [Integration tests](https://www.apollographql.com/docs/apollo-server/testing/testing)

 ## E2E Tests

 - Please see the reference here
-- We are currently under development and will address this later in future sprints

 [E2E](https://www.apollographql.com/docs/apollo-server/testing/testing#end-to-end-testing)